 • polyethylene oxide;

-For the treatment of sinusitis, a solution is used, since the ointment in this case will be ineffective and inconvenient to use.
+To treat sinusitis, a solution is used, since the ointment in in this case will be ineffective and inconvenient to use.

-The solution affects the pathogenic microflora, after the first application, the patient's condition improves.
-Dioxidine has a pronounced antibacterial effect, which determines its effectiveness.
+The solution affects pathogenic microflora, and after the first use the patient’s condition improves.
+Dioxidin has a pronounced antibacterial effect what determines its effectiveness.

-With sinusitis, an inflammatory process occurs in the maxillary sinuses, which is often caused by bacteria.
-In this case, symptoms occur in the form of headache, purulent nasal discharge and swelling.
-Once in the cavity, the solution destroys the pathogen and allows you to quickly eliminate unpleasant manifestations.
-The main substance is a derivative of quinoxaline, which has a broad spectrum of antibacterial activity.
+With sinusitis, an inflammatory process occurs in the maxillary sinuses, often caused by bacteria.
+This causes symptoms such as headaches, purulent discharge from the nose and swelling.
+Once in the cavity, the solution destroys the infectious agent and allows you to quickly eliminate unpleasant manifestations.
+The main substance is a derivative of quinoxaline, which has a wide spectrum of antibacterial activity.

 • headache;